-Chickenpox presentations at EDs increased slightly to baseline levels in the past week.
-Shingles presentations at EDs increased above baseline levels (Figure 13).
+Chickenpox presentations at EDs remained stable at baseline levels in the past week.
+Shingles presentations at EDs increased and remained above baseline levels (Figure 13).

 Figure 13.
 Number of varicella-zoster presentations to Emergency Departments in WA in the last eight weeks